akshata25boe10053-ux/digital-literacy-project/task-1-presentation/task-2-portfolio/task-3-platforms/task-4-email-etiquette/emails.md

 Dear Hiring Manager,

 I hope you are doing well.
-I am Akshata, a first-year B.Tech student specialising in UX Design at VIT Bhopal University (Reg.
+I am Akshata, a first-year B.Tech student specialising in bioengineering at VIT Bhopal University (Reg.
 No. 25BOE10053).

 I am writing to express my keen interest in a summer internship opportunity at your organisation.
 I am eager to apply my academic